BeDiscovER: The Benchmark of Discourse Understanding in the Era of Reasoning Language Models: Limitations

 \section{Limitations}

 BeDiscovER is designed to provide a broad, high-level overview of recent LLM performance across diverse discourse tasks.
-For this reason, our analysis focuses on aggregate results (overall accuracy, weighted F1) to capture general trends.
-We also conduct some comparative studies for more fine-grained analyses, such as varying prompting strategies to control contextual information in Discourse Marker Recognition and examining the impact of relevant context in Temporal Reasoning.
-Building on this, future work could incorporate more detailed analyses (such as examining performance across class-level relations) to offer deeper insight.

 Although we made considerable efforts to include a broad range of datasets, it is impractical to cover all available benchmarks within each task.
-For example, in Temporal Reasoning, new datasets continue to emerge that target specific aspects of the problem: LexTime \citep{barale2025lextime} focuses on legal event ordering, while DateAugBench \citep{bhatia2025date} addresses LLM's tokenization challenges related to time representation and formatting.
-While interesting for this particular task, these datasets extend beyond the current scope of our benchmark, which prioritizes a general and balanced cohort of datasets for discourse/document-level understanding.
+Also, as many underlying datasets are publicly available, it is difficult to determine what data proprietary models were trained on, and thus whether their performance reflects genuine reasoning ability or parametric memorization.
+To address this, we intentionally include a few recent datasets (e.g., Just, Otherwise, DISRPT 2025 version, MSDC) to reduce the chance of their usage as pretraining data.
+Furthermore, we release our evaluation pipeline to support evaluation of future new datasets and more advanced LLMs, aimed at making BeDiscovER a dynamic benchmark and allowing the community to continuously evaluate LLMs over time.

 For evaluation, we adopt a unified open-ended QA prompting strategy to ensure simplicity and consistency across tasks.
 While model outputs can be sensitive to prompt phrasing, we intentionally employ minimal and standardized wording and retain default or suggested hyperparameter settings.
-We make all prompt templates and model hyperparameter publicly available (\Cref{append:prompt,append:model}) to facilitate replication and future comparison.
+We make all prompt templates and model hyperparameter publicly available (\cref{append:prompt,append:model}) to facilitate replication and future comparison.
+We acknowledge that alternative methods exist, such as sentence log-probabilities \citep{hu2023prompting} and surprisal-based predictability scores \citep{giulianelli2023information, tsipidi2024surprise} have been used to probe linguistic sensitivity.
+However, these approaches are less suited for structure prediction in the benchmark.

+Regarding the benchmark's ``ceiling performance'', we do not have human evaluators providing directly comparable scores, and therefore use inter-annotation agreement (IAA) as a proxy (\cref{append-tasks-iaa}).
+We acknowledge that IAA is an imperfect substitute for direct human evaluation, given differences in task formulation (e.g., text prompting vs. IAA task descriptions, original label sets vs. the unified DISRPT labels).
+Nonetheless, IAA offers a useful indicator of how consistently human annotators perform each task, providing insights into task difficulty.